kmario4180/kmario4180.github.io/_pages/cv.md

 Employment
 ======
-* Researcher at the Department of Psychiatry, Kangdong Sacred Heart Hospital (2024.12. ~ current)
+* Researcher at the Department of Neuropsychiatry, Kangdong Sacred Heart Hospital (2024.12. ~ current)

 Publications
 ======